Website Verification - Filters

 File groups:

-existing ones via the Options menu of the program (View -> Options -> Website
+changed via the Options menu of the program (View -> Options -> Website

 Verification -> File Groups).